Menu Close Menu

 Where do we appear in court?

-Our Park Ridge location is strategically located minutes from I-294, Edens expressway and I-355.
-We regularly appear for Illinois DUI, Criminal and Traffic ticket defense throughout Cook, Lake, Kane, Will and DuPage county courts, including Chicago, Skokie, Rolling Meadows, Bridgeview, Markham, Maywood, Waukegan, Mundelein, Wheaton, Addison, Naperville, Joliet, Elgin, St Charles and more.
+Our Lincolnwood office is strategically located minutes from the Edens expressway, and our Loop office is just across the street from the Daley Center.
+We handle real estate closings throughout northern Illinois, and regularly appear in court for Illinois DUI, Criminal and Traffic ticket defense throughout the Chicago area including Cook, Lake, Kane, Will and DuPage counties.
+This includes Chicago, Skokie, Rolling Meadows, Bridgeview, Markham, Maywood, Waukegan, Mundelein, Wheaton, Addison, Naperville, Joliet, Elgin, St Charles and more.